w3c/w3c-jekyll-theme/README.md

-⚠️⚠️**This Jekyll theme is a work in progress and is not ready for production yet!**⚠️⚠️

 ## Introduction

 This Jekyll theme provides a simple way to generate pages with the [W3C style](https://design-system.w3.org/).
+That theme is meant to be used by W3C-related websites.

 ## Installation